 Keely founded her first company at a young age during her time in hospital, which developed into C Talent.
-C Talent represents Deaf and Disabled artists, athletes, and influencers globally with the goal of normalizing disabled people being experts in subjects beyond disability.
-C Talent also provides disability and accessibility consulting for the entertainment industry and Fortune 500 companies.
-After noticing the lack of access in the entertainment industry, Keely formed Zetta Studios which is set to be the world’s first-ever studio to be a fully accessible, designed with disabled people in mind.
+C Talent is a talent management company that represents high-profile Deaf and Disabled artists, athletes, and influencers with the goal of changing the way the world views and defines disability utilising the massive reach and power of the entertainment industry.
+C Talent works to place Disabled talent into all roles, not just disability-specific roles.
+C Talent also provides disability and accessibility consulting for many companies and organisations, current and previous consulting clients include; Virgin Media, International Paralympic Committee, adam&eveDDB, NBC, The LEGO Group, and Microsoft to name a few.
+After noticing the lack of access in the entertainment industry, Keely formed Zetta Studios which is set to be the world’s first-ever studio to be fully accessible, designed with disabled people in mind.

 Keely is also working with Sara Hart Weir to eliminate section 14(c) of the Fair Labor Standards Act, an 80+-year-old discriminatory statute that provides the foundation of a system that permits employers of disabled workers to file for certificates that allows them to pay disabled employees subminimum wage – even to this date.
 We believe there is no right or left with disability, only forward.

 “I believe to change the world; we have to learn to tell and listen to a new set of stories about the world we want to create, in accessible spaces and with authentic voices.
 Knowledge is power, and the media is a global teacher whether we actively realize it when we are watching entertainment or not.”